Derek Jarman

-Michael Derek Elworthy Jarman (31 January 1942 – 19 February 1994) was an English artist, film maker, costume designer, stage designer, writer, gardener and gay rights activist.
+Michael Derek Elworthy Jarman (31 January 1942 – 19 February 1994) was an English artist, film maker, costume designer, stage designer, writer, poet, gardener, and gay rights activist.

 Biography

 Jarman was born at the Royal Victoria Nursing Home in Northwood, Middlesex, England, the son of Elizabeth Evelyn (née Puttock) and Lancelot Elworthy Jarman.
 His father was a Royal Air Force officer, born in New Zealand.

-After a prep school education at Hordle House School, Jarman went on to board at Canford School in Dorset and from 1960 studied at King's College London.
+After a prep school education at Hordle House School, Jarman went on to board at Canford School in Dorset and from 1960 studied English and art at King's College London.
 This was followed by four years at the Slade School of Fine Art, University College London (UCL), starting in 1963.
-He had a studio at Butler's Wharf, London, in the 1970s.
+From 1966–1969 he rented a two-room flat on the top floor of 60 Liverpool Road, London, sharing rooms during the last year with fellow artist Keith Milow.
+In August 1969, he moved to Upper Ground, opposite Blackfriars Bridge, the first of a series of warehouses on the river front.
+In his own words: "an exhilarating change after seven years in cramped Georgian terrace houses and basements [..] the warehouse allowed me to slip quietly away from the 'scene' which for five years had been the centre of my life – and had now exhausted itself – and establish my own idiosyncratic mode of living".
+In the 1970s, he had a studio at Butler's Wharf.
 Jarman was outspoken about homosexuality, his public fight for gay rights, and his personal struggle with AIDS.

 On 22 December 1986, Jarman was diagnosed as HIV positive and discussed his condition in public.
 His illness prompted him to move to Prospect Cottage, Dungeness, in Kent, near the nuclear power station.
 In 1994, he died of an AIDS-related illness in London, aged 52.
 He was an atheist.
 He is buried in the graveyard at St Clement's Church, Old Romney, Kent.

-In his last years, Jarman was emotionally and practically supported by the companionship of Keith Collins, a young man he had met in 1987.
-While not lovers (Collins had his own partner), the friendship became essential for both of them.
+In his last years, Jarman was emotionally and practically supported by the companionship of Keith Collins (1963–2018), a young man whom he had met in 1987.
+While they were not lovers (Collins had his own partner), the friendship became essential for both of them.
 Jarman left Prospect Cottage to him.

 A blue plaque commemorating Jarman was unveiled at Butler's Wharf in London on 19 February 2019, the 25th anniversary of his death.